DSACMS/npd/infrastructure/modules/github-actions-runner/README.md

 ```

 9. Restart the instance
-10. Confirm GH Runner is available on GH
+10. Confirm GH Runner is still available on GH